Motti Zohar

 School of Environmental Sciences

-Environmental History & Geospatial Information Sciences
+Environmental Sciences & Geospatial Information Sciences

 Biography